mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 So always we have [it].
 Something separate from you cannot be acquired by you.
 This is the Buddhist teaching, anyway.
 That’s why Baso Zen Master says [that] if buddha or real spiritual life is something separate from you, at that time, no matter how long you try to get it, you never get it; that’s why you become just like a baby, crying constantly.
 You want to get it, you want to get it!

 And then Baso Zen Master really expresses his compassion like a mother: [he says,] “I want to stop the baby’s crying.”
 How does he stop the baby crying?
-Because “mind is buddha” is with you; so your mind is buddha, simultaneously.
+[He says] “mind is buddha” is with you; so your mind is buddha, simultaneously.
 And then, maybe you can stop the baby crying.

 And then the monk asked, “How is it when you have stopped the baby from crying?”
 In other words, after stopping the baby from crying, what is this?
 What is your teaching?

-And then Baso says, “Not mind, not Buddha.”
+And then Baso says, “Not mind, not buddha.”

 Because if Baso Zen Master says “your mind is buddha,” [then] you are really stuck in the mind, or you are stuck in the buddha.
 Where is the buddha?
 In my mind?
 Where is my mind?
 Inside or outside?
 Where is my buddha?
 So you are looking for [it], and then if you cannot find it, you start to cry again!

 So if you can stop a baby crying, then after that, what is your teaching?
 That teaching is “not mind, not buddha.”
 Buddha is not something you try to find inside or outside or somewhere.
-Or mind also is not something you can find inside or outside.
+Mind also is not something you can find inside or outside.
 Mind or buddha are that which manifest under certain conditioned elements.
 When the time is ripe, conditions arranged, it comes up.

 So when you do gassho exactly in peace and harmony, this is the mind. [...]
 That peaceful mind is called buddha.
 So next moment you say, “What’s that?
 What is that peaceful mind?”
-Next moment, you are not peaceful; at that time it’s not buddha, it’s not-peaceful mind.
+Next moment, you are not peaceful; at that time it’s not buddha.
+It’s not-peaceful mind.

 So finally you say, “Keep your mouth shut; do gassho in peace and harmony, right now, right here, according to the buddhas’ and ancestors’ suggestions, in front of the Buddha.”
 And then at that time, buddha appears, peaceful mind appears.

 So only when time is ripe, conditions arranged, always mind is there, buddha is there.
 But when you think “where is the mind,” mind is really [evasive], vast.
 Buddha is also vast.
 So you don’t know.
 So, “no mind.”
 Kind of no mind – but [is it really] no mind?
 Yes [there] is [mind]: when the time is ripe, conditions arranged, mind comes up!
 So mind is here.
 But is mind always with me?
 No: no mind.
 Not-mind.
 Next moment, “not mind, not buddha.”

 #### 38:22